-We submitted results based on these two methods (DBLAB-tt-1, DBLAB-ds-1).
+We submitted results based on query reconstruction method and modification of score method (DBLAB-tt-1, DBLAB-ds-1).
 However, since some bugs exist in the IR system that is used for generating the submitted results, the retrieved results are almost the same as the results obtained using the probabilistic IR model.
 Therefore, we conducted a new retrieval experiment to confirm its effectiveness.
 Table 2 shows the results of this experiment.